romdalf/ansible-windows/workshop/README.md

 db2
 web2
 ```
-This inventory will allow to deploy a common set of packages and configurations towards 'mydb' and 'myweb' then deploy the application set towards a the group 'dev' and/or 'uat' with key differentiator like dataset, testings, ...
+This inventory will allow to deploy a common set of packages and configurations towards 'mydb' and 'myweb' then deploy the application set towards a the group 'dev' and/or 'uat' with key differentiator like data set, testings, ...

 The last addition to the inventory is about variables liked to it like:
 ```